-1 lack of coordination
+01 lack of coordination

-One of the key challenges in the creation of Complete Streets in Chennai has been the lack of coordination between the different departments involved in street design.
+One of the key challenges in the creation of complete streets in Chennai has been the lack of coordination between the various departments involved in street design.
 Several government agencies are responsible for individual aspects of transportation and there needs to be effective coordination between them for smooth progress.
-Projects often get delayed due to improper communication between agencies, for instance, delay in shifting feeder pillars, cables, etc. Also, different components of the work in a single street get done at different times, entailing a waste of resources.
-For example, without coordination, utilities department end up digging newly laid streets to install or repair cables.
+Projects often get delayed due to improper communication between agencies, for instance, delay in shifting feeder pillars, cables, etc. Also, different components of the work on a single street get done at different times, resulting in waste of resources.
+For example, without coordination, utilities department ends up digging newly laid streets to install or repair cables.